davidbaena/go-temporal-fast-course/lesson_4.md

 ## Learning Objectives
 By the end of this lesson you will:
-- ✅ Start a local Temporal stack (PostgreSQL + Temporal + UI) using your existing docker-compose
+- ✅ Start a local Temporal development server using the Temporal CLI
 - ✅ Run a worker and starter to execute `OrderWorkflow`
 - ✅ Inspect workflow execution in the Temporal UI
 - ✅ Retrieve workflow results programmatically
-- ✅ Troubleshoot common local setup issues (DB wait, UI 500, missing task queue)
+- ✅ Troubleshoot common local setup issues

 [← Back to Course Index](course.md) | [← Previous: Lesson 3](lesson_3.md) | [Next: Lesson 5 →](lesson_5.md)